 It’s getting this message across that is the problem.

 I mean, first of all, on my about page, I straight up state that I’m not perfect.
-I mean, no-one is because it is simply not possible to be perfect.
+I mean, no one is because it is simply not possible to be perfect.
 Not in any aspect of sustainability.
 This is because everything we do has an impact.
 We can try and minimise that impact according to our own individual ethics, but ultimately there are trade-offs in any aspect of sustainability.
 There is no such thing as eco-perfectionism.

 Sustainability Is About Nuance and Individual Circumstances

 Take animal products, for example.
-Leather and wool are both derived from livestock rearing, which has its impacts on the environment.
+Leather and wool are both derived from livestock rearing, which has impacts on the environment.
 Vegan leather, however, is a virgin plastic derived from fossil fuels.
 It contributes to climate change, which harms all animals and humans.
 It’s also nowhere near as durable.

-Meanwhile, acrylic fleece jumpers are also made from fossil fuels and shed microplastics into our oceans every time they are washed.
-Even ones made from recycled plastic bottles.
 There are trade-offs and choices to be made, with no perfect choice, save to only buy second-hand everything ever.
-This often isn’t a practical or accessible choice so we make tradeoffs based on our own individual internal values.
+This often isn’t a practical or accessible choice to everyone so we make tradeoffs based on our own individual internal values.
 Eco-perfection simply doesn’t exist in this situation.